CarmVarriale/LatexPreamble/README.md

 The order in which the preamble instructions are executed is important.

+See the [MScThesisReportTemplate](https://github.com/CarmVarriale/MScThesisReportTemplate) repo for an example of how this repo is used.

 ## Contributing

 Feel free to open an issue or a pull request if you want to suggest improvements or report bugs.